-Administration of the Graduate Program

-A central administration authority called the School of Graduate Studies establishes the basic policies and procedures governing all graduate study at the University of Toronto.
-Detailed information about the School is obtained in its calendar, distributed to all graduate students during registration week, and in the admissions package that accompanies the application.

-The Department of Mathematics has its own graduate administrative body-the graduate committee-composed of 6-8 faculty members appointed by the chair of the department, and five graduate students elected by the Mathematics Graduate Students Association.
-One of the faculty members is the graduate coordinator, who is responsible for the day-to-day operation of the program.
-The graduate committee meets frequently throughout the year to consider matters such as admissions, scholarships, course offerings, and departmental policies pertaining to graduate students.
-Student members are not permitted to attend meetings at which the agenda concerns confidential matters relating to other students.
-Information regarding appeals of academic decisions is given in the Graduate Coordinator (or the student member of the departmental Graduate Appeals Committee) regarding information about such appeals.

-General Outline of the 2007-2008 Academic Year

-Official Holidays (University Closed):

-4. GRADUATE COURSES

-The following is a list and description of the core courses offered to graduate students in the 2007-2008 academic year.
+Labour Day Monday, September 7, 2009 Thanksgiving Day Monday, October 12, 2009 Christmas/New Year Monday, December 21, 2009 - Friday, January 1, 2010 (inclusive) Family Day Monday, February 15, 2010 Good Friday Friday, April 2, 2010 Victoria Day Monday, May 24, 2010 Canada Day Thursday, July 1, 2010 Civic Holiday Monday, August 2, 2010 4.
+GRADUATE COURSES The following is a list and description of the core courses offered to graduate students in the 2009-2010 academic year.
 These are the basic beginning graduate courses.
 They are designed to help the student broaden and strengthen his/her general background in mathematics prior to specializing towards a thesis.
 A student with a strong background in the area of any of the core courses should not take that particular course.
 In addition, graduate students may take several intermediate (300-level) undergraduate courses (listed in the Faculty of Arts and Science Calendar) if their background is felt to be weak in some area; no graduate course credit is given for these courses.
 There are three other means by which graduate students may obtain course credit, apart from completing the formal courses listed on the following pages.
-In each of these cases, prior approval of the graduate coordinator is required.

-- 1. Students may take a suitable graduate course offered by another department.
+In each of these cases, prior approval of the graduate coordinator is required. - 1.
+Students may take a suitable graduate course offered by another department.
 Normally at least two-thirds of the course requirements for each degree should be in the Mathematics Department. - 2.
 It is sometimes possible to obtain course credit for appropriately extensive participation in a research seminar (see Research Activities section). - 3.
 It is also possible to obtain a course credit by working on an individual reading course under the supervision of one of the faculty members, provided the material covered is not available in one of the formal courses or research seminars.
 (Note: this is distinct from the MAT 4000Y Supervised Research Project required of all M.Sc. students.)
 Most courses meet for three hours each week, either in three one-hour sessions or two longer sessions.
 For some courses, particularly those cross-listed with undergraduate courses, the times and locations of classes will be set in advance of the start of term.
 For other courses, the times and locations of classes will be established at organizational meetings during the first week of term, so that a time convenient for all participants may be arranged.
 During registration week, students should consult the math department website or the graduate bulletin board outside the mathematics office for class and organization meeting times and locations.

-CORE COURSES

-MAT 1000YY (MAT 457Y1Y) REAL ANALYSIS A. del Junco

-- 1. Lebesgue integration, measure theory, convergence theorems, the Riesz representation theorem, Fubini's theorem, complex measures. - 2.
-L^p-spaces, density of continuous functions, Hilbert space, weak and strong topologies, integral operators. - 3.
-Inequalities. - 4.
-Bounded linear operators and functionals.
-Hahn-Banach theorem, open-mapping theorem, closed graph theorem, uniform boundedness principle. - 5.
-Schwartz space, introduction to distributions, Fourier transforms on the circle and the line (Schwartz space and L_2). - 6.
-Spectral theorem for bounded normal operators.
+CORE COURSES MAT 1000HF (MAT 457Y1Y) REAL ANALYSIS I L. Guth Measure Theory: Lebesque measure and integration, convergence theorems, Fubini's theorem, Lebesgue differentiation theorem, abstract measures, Caratheodory theorem, Radon-Nikodym theorem.
+Functional Analysis: Hilbert spaces, orthonormal bases, Riesz representation theorem, compact operators, L paces, Holder and Minkowski inequalities.
 Textbooks:

+Elias Stein and Rami Shakarchi, Measure Theory, Integration, and Hilbert Spaces, References:

+H.L.
+Royden: Real Analysis, Macmillan, 1988.

+G. Folland, Real Analysis: Modern Techniques and their Applications, Wiley A.N.
+Kolmogorov and S.V.
+Fomin: Introductory Real Analysis, 1975.
+MAT 1001HS (MAT 457Y1Y) REAL ANALYSIS II L. Guth Fourier analysis: Fourier series and transform, convergence results, Fourier inversion theorem, L2 theory, estimates, convolutions.
+More functional analysis: Banach spaces, duals, weak topology, weak compactness, Hahn-Banach theorem, open mapping theorem, uniform boundedness theorem.
+Textbooks:

+Elias Stein and Rami Shakarchi, Measure Theory, Integration, and Hilbert Spaces, References: